Ergotropy-Based Quantum Thermodynamics: Temperature

-{\it Temperature}---A closed expression for temperature, denoted here as $\mathcal{T}$, in a general nonequilibrium quantum system has been obtained by taking the partial derivative of the von Neumann entropy with respect to the internal energy~\cite{Alipour2021,Alipour2022}:
+Before discussing the second law of thermodynamics in the ergotropy-based formulation, let us proceed by introducing a closed expression for the temperature $\mathcal{T}$ of a quantum system.
+In a general nonequilibrium quantum system, $\mathcal{T}$ can be obtained by taking the partial derivative of the von Neumann entropy with respect to the internal energy~\cite{Alipour2021,Alipour2022}: